“Seek ye first the Kingdom of God “ – Matthew 6:33

 Christian College is grounded in the Christian faith as expressed in the Biblical truths of the Scriptures.
 Our College Motto “Seek ye first the Kingdom of God “ – Matthew 6:33 provides the basis upon which Christian College has developed since 1980.

 Christian College develops an atmosphere of care and concern for each student’s character growth and well-being, within a value system and set of priorities derived from the Christian faith.
-Honesty, integrity, compassion, respect and tolerance underpin the expectations of all interaction within the College programme.
-The Board and Staff of Christian College believe that every student reflects the goodness of God’s creation and has intrinsic worth, irrespective of class, colour or creed.
+Honesty, integrity, compassion, respect and tolerance underpin the expectations of all interaction within the College program.
+The Board and staff of Christian College believe that every student reflects the goodness of God’s creation and has intrinsic worth, irrespective of class, colour or creed.
 Staff members daily seek to provide examples of Christian love in their dealings with students, parents and other staff members.

 Students will be encouraged to adopt for themselves a personal faith in Jesus Christ, and to apply His teaching of love, justice and compassion in their relations with others.
 They will also be encouraged to recognise those aspects of faith which Christians hold in common; and to respect the differences in the expression of that common faith.